Hawa-A/Hawa-A/README.md

 ### Hi there, my name is Hawa 👋

-- 🔭 I’m currently working on...A fully functionin web application 😅
+- 🔭 I’m currently working on...A fully functioning web application 😅
 - 🌱 I’m currently learning...React, I'll be learning Node JS soon (yay how exciting!)
 - 💬 Ask me about...How I'm finding my coding journey.
 - 📫 How to reach me...Slack is the best way to reach me.